Garrett-Productions/udemyUltimateSEO/SectionsOfSEOCourse/onPageSEO.md

 In the yoga mats page include a phrase that says <p>check out our <a href="/yoga-bags">yoga bags</> here!

 BACK LINKS, or internal Links, are links referring to other high authority pages on your site.
-* Back Links are good to use on your home page to internally link to other main topic, keyword-used, pages on your site, likle 3 differnet sections.
+* Back Links are good to use on your home page to internally link to other main topic, keyword-used, pages on your site, like 3 differnet sections.
 Meet our <a href=''>team</> here! and have a team section in your nav.

 Internal Links Help Link Juice Flow
 It helps with navigation for users and PA score.
-"SEO Consultant for Businesses in London.
+"SEO Consultant for Businesses in London."
 - Linking a smaller page from your main page will defintiely help it get picked and rise the PA & DA
 ***Internal Links and how you add them, they raise your page rank a lot when used constrcutively.
 - You can link it directly in wordpress with etxtBlock and had a hyper link